nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 In the drools/jbpm technology, we are going to use a jbpm process by using rule steps, it is then called a rule flow.
 But in reality, we can mix jbpm/drools together.

-## Configure project to became a jbpm project
+## Configure project to become a jbpm project

 select the project, right click with the mouse configure/convert to jbpm project